sunpy/sunpy/docs/dev_guide/new_objects.rst

 The ``is_datasource_for`` method is used by the `Map <sunpy.map.map_factory.MapFactory>` factory to check if a file should use a particular instrument Map class.
 This function can run any test it needs to determine this.
 For example, it might check the value of the ``INSTRUMENT`` key in the metadata dictionary.
-The following example shows how this works.
+The following example shows how this works and includes a sample doc string that is compatible with the :ref:`Docs Guidelines for Data Sources`.

 .. code-block:: python